-If you lack the necessary computer science perquisites, you will be given a placement exam by the computer science department to determine if you need to take CS 401–Introduction to Advanced Studies, which is a prerequisite for more advanced computer science courses, or if you need to start with CS 201–Introduction to C++.
-If you lack familiarity with computational complexity you will be required to take CS 430–Introduction to Algorithms as an elective.
+If you lack the necessary computer science perquisites, you will be given a placement exam by the computer science department to determine if you need to take CS 401–Introduction to Advanced Studies I , which is a prerequisite for more advanced computer science courses, or if you need to start with CS 201–Accelerated Introduction to Computer Science .
 If you have not taken an undergraduate course in probability and statistics you will be required to take MATH 474–Probability and Statistics , and you may need to complete other mathematical prerequisites as well or take a corresponding proficiency exam.
 Find more information about prerequisite coursework requirements here .

 - Aside from the prerequisites listed above, what other admissions criteria are required?